splimon/splimon.github.io/essays/lets-get-to-(frame)-work.md

   <img width="900px" src="../img/frameworks/murphys.png">
 </div>

-## Frameworks Make Frontend Development a Pizza Cake
+## Frameworks Make Coding a Pizza Cake

 To further hone down the differences between using raw HTML and CSS versus Bootstrap 5, let’s take a look at these two examples: